What Does It Mean to Be Baby-Friendly?

 Does Ochsner have any Baby-friendly Accredited Facilities?

 Ochsner Medical Center – Baton Rouge was the first hospital in the state of Louisiana to be designated as Baby-Friendly.
-Ochsner St. Anne and then shortly after Ochsner Baptist Hospital have also received this prestigious international recognition as Baby-Friendly designated birthing facilities.
+Ochsner St. Anne, Ochsner Baptist Hospital, Ochsner Medical Center - Kenner and Ochsner Medical Center - West Bank have also received this prestigious international recognition as Baby-Friendly designated birthing facilities, and Ochsner’s other family birthing center locations across our system are also working toward receiving the Baby-Friendly designation.
 Ochsner is proud to invest in evidence-based programs that support infant bonding and safe feeding practices, so mom and baby get the best, healthiest and happiest start possible.